-Audit Objective - To determine that the School Nutrition program has increased the paid lunch price or received local funds in the appropriate amount as determined by the USDA Paid Lunch Equity Tool.
-In the event that an exemption is granted by USDA to require the increase to the paid meal price, verify that the SN program does meet the requirement.
+Audit Objective - To determine whether the School Nutrition program has increased the paid lunch price or received local funds in the appropriate amount as determined by the USDA Paid Lunch Equity Tool.
+If an exemption is granted by USDA to require an increase to the paid meal price, verify that the SN program does meet the requirement.

 Suggested Audit Procedures - Request a copy of the Paid Lunch Equity tool from the preceding school year.
-If the local Board of Education chose to increase the meal price, confirm that the meal price for the paid lunch was increase in accordance with the required amount.
+If the local Board of Education chose to increase the meal price, confirm that the meal price for the paid lunch was increased in accordance with the required amount.
 If the local Board of Education chose to provide local funds in lieu of a price increase, confirm that the funds have been deposited into the non-profit School Nutrition account.
-The revenue should be recorded in the general ledger in account code 5-4350-035 -Local Revenue for Paid Lunch Equity.
+The revenue should be recorded in the general ledger in account code 5-4350-0035 -Local Revenue for Paid Lunch Equity.
 If the funds have not been deposited, require immediate payment and a copy of the check must be submitted to the state agency.

-This requirement should be reviewed each year regardless of where the School Nutrition program falls in the Federal review cycle.
+This requirement should be reviewed each year regardless of where the School Nutrition program falls in the administrative review cycle as outlined by USDA.
 (Not subject to the \$10,000 threshold requirement)